kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs Plugin

+- Somehow ensure that the cluster state is the same throghout execution.
+Consider to evict non-planned pods.
 - Add a verifier of the solvers plan in IsImprovement.
 - Provide the best solution found so far to next solvers; so they have to improve from that.
 - Consider to limit the number of evictions and moves even though solver tries to minimize it.
 But maybe it reduces the search space?
 Use percentage of total pods when setting limits on the number of moves and evictions